Purdue-WDC/cs390-wap-hw3-starter-code/README.md

-# HW3: Using Our JS Framework
+# HW3: Using JS Frameworks

 ## Objective
 In order to better understand how developers take advantage of the functionality JavaScript frameworks provide, in this assignment, you will be recreating HW2 using our JavaScript framework from lecture.